 CPI utilizes the online reference system called EBSCO host which is a research database that includes full-text articles and abstracts of articles in magazines, journals, subject indexes, medical references, and newspapers.
 The service also includes e-books and various historical digital archives.
-The EBSCOhost eLibrary is accessible from any device with an internet connection.
+The EBSCO host, eLibrary, is accessible from any device with an internet connection and is available for enrolled student access.